 At an evidentiary hearing, the Board or a Hearing Officer will consider such evidence as may be submitted, including, but not limited to, other documentary evidence, affidavits, and oral testimony.
 In view of the fact that the Board must hear and pass upon objections within a limited time, extended examination and cross-examination of witnesses will not be permitted.
+The rules of civil discovery do not generally apply in Electoral Board proceedings, and written discovery requests and depositions are not allowed.
 While the Board or Hearing Officer will not be bound by rules of procedure or rules of evidence as is customary in courts of law, said rules may be used as guidance when appropriate.